 The Difference Between “Could” and “Should”

-It’s a classic line in the film and it still rings true today: Even if we could bring back the dinosaurs, should we?
+It’s a classic line in the film and it still rings true today: Even if we could be recreating dinosaurs, should we?

 Probably not.
 First is the problem of place — as noted by Dr. Susie Maidment in a recent Natural History Museum piece, “an animal that died out naturally, perhaps 150 million years ago, is not going to recognize anything in this world if you bring it back.”
 What does it eat?
 Where does it live?
 Opting for a “Jurassic Park,” zoo-like structure isn’t a great idea because of the potential danger involved and the evolution of animal rights and ethics concerns.